"In Israel, No Vote is Left Behind"

 We knocked on a door and we were met by an elderly Mizrahi lady.
 We explained that we were there to help her reach the voting station no matter who she was voting for, and she said, "I've been waiting for you to show up!"
 No one had told her that we were coming, but she had faith that someone, somehow, would be there to help her participate in Israeli democracy.
 She was already dressed to head out when she opened the door.

-I walked her down the stairs, and helped get into the car, and off she went with Yoni to vote for whoever she chose to.
+I walked her down the stairs and helped her get into the car, and off she went with Yoni to vote for whoever she chose to.
 I turned around, and headed back into the apartment building for round two.”